 The main difference between the Holsworthy art samples and others is that red and white pigment appears to have been used equally for hand stencils while in other samples red clearly dominated.
 Charcoal, however, was the most commonly used pigment for artwork.
 The area also features a number of engraving sites.
 All of these are well preserved and appear to be telling a story.
 A total of 69 grinding groove sites (for making axes etc) have been recorded in the Holsworthy training area.

 Thousands of surviving trees in NSW bear scars resulting from removal of bark or wood by Aboriginal people in the past for the manufacture of canoes, shields and other artefacts.
 There are a number of "scarred trees" that have been recorded in Liverpool.
-One is on display at the Liverpool Regional Museum.
+One is on display at the Liverpool Regional Museum, kindly on loan from the Gandangara Local Aboriginal Land Council.

 - 13 February: The Apology; The anniversary of former Prime Minister Kevin Rudd's apology to Australia's Indigenous Peoples;